 Many cancer patients fear the prospect of losing their hair during chemotherapy.
 Today, an innovative technique called scalp cooling can help prevent or minimize hair loss, allowing patients to feel more like themselves as they undergo treatment for cancer.
 There are currently two companies that provide scalp cooling technology.
 Here at Siteman, we use machines from Paxman USA, which has enabled over 100,000 cancer patients worldwide to keep some or all of their hair.
 Siteman Cancer Center at the Washington University School of Medicine in St. Louis and Barnes-Jewish Hospital is currently the only facility in the St. Louis area to offer scalp cooling.

-The treatment is available at the Center for Advanced Medicine on Siteman’s main campus, as well as the West County and South County satellite locations.
-We plan to expand scalp cooling to our St. Charles County, North County, and Illinois locations soon.
+The treatment is available at the Center for Advanced Medicine on Siteman’s main campus, as well as the west county, south county, St. Charles County and Illinois satellite locations.
+We plan to expand scalp cooling to our north county location soon.

 How does scalp cooling work?

 To undergo scalp cooling, patients wear a special cap during chemotherapy that chills the scalp.
 The cold temperature slows blood flow to the hair follicles, limiting the amount of chemotherapy that can reach them.
 Ideally, this will keep the hair from falling out.